Solomon’s Seal (Yu Zhu)

 Also Known As: True Solomon’s Seal, King Solomon’s Seal, Polygonatum, Lady’s Seal, St. Mary’s Seal, Sow’s Tits, Dropberry, Sealroot, Sealwort, High John the Conqueror

-Key Actions: Anti-inflammatory, Antibacterial, Mucilagenic, Demulcent, Tonic, Mild Sedative, Vulnerary, Adaptogen, Diuretic, Expectorant.
+Key Actions: Anti-inflammatory, Antibacterial, Mucilaginous, Demulcent, Tonic, Mild Sedative, Vulnerary, Adaptogen, Diuretic, Expectorant

-Medicinal Uses: Tendinitis, joint pain, arthritis, sprains, knee pain, lower back pain, sciatica, broken bones, repetitive stress injuries, lupus, digestive issues, diarrhea, hemorrhoids, acne, pimples, excess menstrual bleeding, menstrual cramping, male and female infertility, postpartum recovery, vaginal dryness, mild heart tonic; regulates heart rate, lowers blood pressure, lowers blood sugar levels, increases urination.
+Medicinal Uses: Tendonitis, joint pain, arthritis, sprains, knee pain, lower back pain, sciatica, broken bones, repetitive stress injuries, lupus, digestive issues, diarrhea, hemorrhoids, acne, pimples, excess menstrual bleeding, menstrual cramping, male and female infertility, postpartum recovery, vaginal dryness, mild heart tonic; heart rate regulation, high blood pressure, high blood sugar levels, weak urination.